 5. Include keywords

-To show up in search results, you’ll need to strategically include keywords – the words actual people use to search for your product category – into your copy.
+To show up in search results, you’ll need to strategically include keywords into your copy.
+That means the words actual people use to search for your product category.
 You’ll also want to incorporate keywords in page titles, meta descriptions, and image tags for maximum impact.

 6. Be focused, be succinct

 Filler words and burying important product details in walls of text will result in shoppers going elsewhere—no one wants to work that hard to figure out if an item is worth adding to the shopping cart.

 Focus on what’s important and leave the rest, if and where necessary, for the ‘more information’ section.